RoxvilleRooster/easy-chair/expectations.md

 * Give the GM feedback on what is working well, what you want to see more of, and what could use some work
 * If you have any rules for your character's schticks (e.g., arcane powers or gambling), learn them or at least have the rules handy
 * If you cannot attend the game at the specified time, give reasonable advanced notice
-* Engage in a adult conversation if we ever need to course correct
+* Engage in an adult conversation if we ever need to course correct
 * Be open to trying new tools for communication (e.g., Discord)
 * Read and heed the tabletop creed